Haudenosaunee settlement of the north shore of Lake Ontario: Relations with the French

-In 1668, the French began to visit the Iroquois villages to convert the local population to Christianity.
+In 1668, the French began to visit the Haudenosaunee villages to convert the local population to Christianity.
 Abbé Trouvé and François de Salignac de la Mothe-Fénelon were sent by François de Laval from Montreal to establish a Sulpician mission in the village of Kente.
 The mission was deserted in 1680 due to a lack of success and funding.
 Abbé Fénelon then went on a tour of other villages and would spend the winter of 1669 in the village of Ganatsekwyagon.
 François-Saturnin Lascaris d'Urfé visited a number of the towns on the North shore of Lake Ontario.
 French explorers Jean Peré and Adrien Jolliet also passed through the village of Ganatsekwyagon in 1669 on their way to Lake Superior.

 Relations between the Iroquois du Nord and the French were tense due to the intermediate conflicts known as the Beaver Wars.
 The villages were settled during a time of relative peace.
-In 1673 when the French established their first settlement along Lake Ontario, Fort Frontenac, in present-day Kingston, Ontario, many Iroquois from the nearby village of Ganneious resettled closer to the Fort.
-Relations deteriorated as the political situation in present-day New York state changed, and in 1687 the French attacked the Iroquois, destroying villages in both New York state and along the northern shores of Lake Ontario.
+In 1673 when the French established their first settlement along Lake Ontario, Fort Frontenac, in present-day Kingston, Ontario, many Haudenosaunee from the nearby village of Ganneious resettled closer to the Fort.
+Relations deteriorated as the political situation in present-day New York state changed, and in 1687 the French attacked the Haudenosaunee, destroying villages in both New York state and along the northern shores of Lake Ontario.

 The establishment of Fort Frontenac also appears to have shifted influence from Ganatsekwyagon to Teiaiagon.
 Most evidence indicates that Ganatsekwyagon was the more important settlement on the north shore due to its strategic position on the Rouge River arm of the Toronto Carrying-Place Trail.
 Following the construction of Fort Frontenac, Teiaiagon became more travelled for two reasons.
-First, the construction of the fort shifted the Iroquois toward the western route around Lake Ontario and second the French anchored at Teiaiagon instead of Ganatsekwyagon due to the superior anchorage for French trade barques.
+First, the construction of the fort shifted the Haudenosaunee toward the western route around Lake Ontario and second the French anchored at Teiaiagon instead of Ganatsekwyagon due to the superior anchorage for French trade barques.